 The study doctor will discuss with patients other available treatments, including their benefits and risks.
 Participation in the study will not influence the usual treatment of Parkinson’s and patients will continue with their current medication.
 However, treatment with other investigational study drugs or investigational medical devices is not permitted during this study.
 There are also medications that may not used during this study.
 The study doctor will discuss these medicines in detail with all participating patients.

 The purpose of this study is to evaluate the safety and tolerability of CDNF and the implanted drug delivery system.
 A potential positive treatment effect on the symptoms of Parkinson’s disease will be evaluated, however, it is not known if you will have any benefit from the treatment.
 Data from this study may in the future benefit people with Parkinson’s.

 The study doctor will discuss the best care for patients in a timely manner before the end of the study.
 Patients will be informed about the options available for optimal treatment of their condition.
 The drug delivery device port behind the ear will be removed.
-The implanted drug delivery system will be left in place in the brain, unless otherwise decided by the study doctor.
+The implanted drug delivery system will be left in place in the brain, unless otherwise decided by the study doctor or at your request.

 The study doctor and the sponsor are obliged to inform patients if any new information emerges during the study which could affect patients’ decision to take part or continue.
 The study doctor will discuss such information with the patients, and may possibly decide that it is best for a patient to withdraw from this study.

 All study data are confidential and will be processed using only a code number.
 The study doctor will keep a code list in which the patients’ code numbers are linked to personal details, such as name and date of birth.